 Phu Quoc island is the best of Vietnam

-Once I reached the south of Vietnam, I knew I wanted to explore the rural areas instead of just staying in and around Saigon.
-Cities are fun and all but the best of Vietnam is definitely in the countryside.
-We were told of an island that was about five hours away, so after just three days in Saigon we booked the bus and the ferry and headed off the next morning.
+Once I reached the south of Vietnam, I knew I wanted to explore the rural areas instead of just staying in and around Saigon (a.k.a.
+Ho Chi Minh).
+Cities are fun, but the best of Vietnam is definitely in the countryside.
+We were told of an island that was about five hours away, so after just three days in Saigon we booked the bus and a ferry and headed off the next morning.

-Phu Quoc (pronounced 'foo-wock') actually sits directly south of the Cambodian coastline but it is Vietnamese territory.
-With an area of about 570 square km, it has been in the middle of a tug-of-war between the two nations for many years.
-The island is a wonderful, varied place rich with culture and natural beauty.
-We went there during a five-day national holiday and we were warned about how busy it could be, but not in my whole 10-week trip through Asia did I find a place so empty of other tourists, Vietnamese or otherwise.
+Phu Quoc (pronounced 'foo-wock') sits directly south of the Cambodian coastline but it is Vietnamese territory.
+With an area of about 570 square km, it's been in the middle of a tug-of-war between the two nations for many years.
+The island is a wonderful and rich with culture and natural beauty.
+We went there during a five-day national holiday and were warned about how busy it could be, but not in my whole 10-week trip through Asia did I find a place so empty of other tourists, Vietnamese or otherwise.
 It was a welcome change from the frenetic pace and noise of Saigon.
 Phu Quoc boasts some exquisite beaches, but it also has so much more to see and do than those isolated beach 'paradises' in the south of Thailand.

 After you arrive in the ferry port on the northeast side of the island, you have to get a taxi to the other side.
 We did our usual thing upon reaching a new place of turning down the two dozen taxi drivers asking 'where you go?', sitting down, checking our map, realising we need a taxi and then going back to accept their offer.
 We were staying in a hostel in Duong Dong, the island's central town that sits halfway down the west coast.
 It has some nice bars and restaurants, but the real joys of Phu Quoc are found in the spaces between the towns.
 The island was pretty easy to make heads or tails of: it's basically a long, triangular shape tapering off to the south.
 After dumping our bags, the first thing we did was hire scooters, pick a random direction (south) and drive!